meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 75. What are the consequences and causes of vitamin A deficiency?
 Toxicity?
 	1. night blindness, poor growth and dry skin
 76. List two rich food sources of carotenoids?
-	1. carrots
+	1. carrots and spinach
 77. List three functions of vitamin C?
+	1. immune system function
+	2. collagen synthesis
+serotonin a
 78. What are the consequences of Vitamin C deficiency?
 79. List two rich food sources of vitamin C?
 80. What are the primary functions of vitamin E?